EmbedITCZ/jbehave-support/README.md

 ### Write your story class

 In the same directory as your `.story` file, create a Java class that extends `AbstractSpringStories` and call it `<yourStoryName>Story` (naming is important).
-Add the annotation `@ContextConfiguration(classes = TestConfig.class)` to link it with your TextConfig class.
-Leave this class empty.
+The test configuration will automatically be picked up by Spring Boot.
+You can leave this class empty.
 ```
-@ContextConfiguration(classes = TestConfig.class)
 public class GoogleStory extends AbstractSpringStories {
 }
 ```